Robert Whigham: Early life

 Whigham was born on 5 August 1865, the son of David Dundas Whigham and Ellen Murray (née Campbell).
 His father was a lawyer and a cricket player.
-His sister was Sybil Whigham who was a successful tennis player; another brother was the golfer and journalist H. J. Whigham.
+His sister was Sybil Whigham who was a successful golfer; another brother was the golfer and journalist H. J. Whigham.
 Their sister Molly Whigham also played golf.

 Military career

 Educated at Fettes College in Edinburgh and at the Royal Military College, Sandhurst, Whigham was commissioned into the 1st Battalion of the Royal Warwickshire Regiment as a lieutenant on 9 May 1885, where the future field marshal, William Birdwood, was a fellow student.

 In January 1892 he was appointed an adjutant and was promoted to captain in March.
 He was seconded for service with to the Egyptian Army in December 1897, where he served in the Nile Expedition of 1898 with the 12th Sudanese Battalion.

 During the Second Boer War he served from 1899 as aide-de-camp to Major-General Hector MacDonald, in command of the Highland Brigade, and was promoted to major on augmentation in August 1900.
 He was later at army headquarters in South Africa, and for his service was awarded the Distinguished Service Order (DSO) in the South Africa Honours list published on 26 June 1902.

 Following the end of the war, he returned to the United Kingdom in August 1902, and then became brigade major for the 10th Brigade, 5th Division, then part of the 2nd Army Corps, on 1 November 1902.
 He was then made a deputy assistant adjutant general at the War Office in October 1906 and was promoted to lieutenant colonel in February 1908.
 After relinquishing his assignment as a deputy assistant adjutant general at the War Office, he then succeeded Colonel Edward Perceval as a general staff officer, grade 2 at the Staff College, Camberley.

 He was promoted to colonel in October 1911 and in April 1912 became a GSO1 at the War Office.

+Lieutenant General Charles Monro (front row, centre, arms folded), GOC I Corps, and members of his corps staff in France, c.
+1915.
+To Monro's right is his BGGS, Brigadier General Robert Whigham.